Azure/azure-kusto-labs/kafka-integration/dockerized-quickstart/README.md

 Follow through the lab which leverages the storm events public dataset, and get a feel of the connector in isolation.
 You can then move to the [more involved labs](https://github.com/Azure/azure-kusto-labs/tree/master/kafka-integration) that cover distributed Kafka Connect, leveraging Azure PaaS and ISV IaaS Kafka offerings.<br>

-This lab is a contribution (thanks @abhirockzz) from the Cloud advocacy team - a team that strives to improve developer experience on Azure.
+This lab is a contribution (thanks Abhishek Gupta - @abhirockzz) from the Cloud advocacy team - a team that strives to improve developer experience on Azure.

 [1.
 Prerequisites](README.md#1-prerequisites)<br>
 [2.
 Create an Azure Active Directory Service Principal](README.md#2-create-an-azure-active-directory-service-principal)<br>